helixo41-c/Discord-bot/README.md

 # Launching

-For launching code you need to create a token.txt file and put there your bot token. then
+to launch the bot, you must create a token.txt file in the repository folder (where the boy.py file is located) and insert the token from your bot there. then
 ```
 pip install -r requirements.txt